-Since a DPA is under contract to HUD, unsatisfactory performance may result in contract termination.
+Since a DPA is under agreement with HUD, unsatisfactory performance may result in termination of the agreement.

-A. The local Multifamily Program Center will document the basis for any termination of the Delegated Processing Agreement ("Agreement") in accordance with Article 14 of the Agreement.
-The copies of the material will be sent to both the DPA and the Office of Housing Assistance and Grant Administration ("HAGA").

-- B. HAGA will review the documentation and determine if there is sufficient reason to either: - 1.
+- A. The applicable Multifamily Program Center will document the basis for any termination of the Delegated Processing Agreement ("Agreement") in accordance with Article 14 of the Agreement.
+The copies of the material will be sent to both the DPA and HAGA. - B. HAGA will review the documentation and determine if there is sufficient reason to either: - 1.
 Issue a warning letter to the DPA; or - 2.
 Recommend to the Deputy Assistant Secretary for Multifamily Housing or their designee that a termination hearing is warranted. - C. The Deputy Assistant Secretary for Multifamily Housing or their designee will hold a hearing on the charges. - 1.
 The DPA will be given an opportunity to present evidence that refutes the charges. - 2.
-HAGA will present the local Multifamily Program Center's case at the hearing. - D. Within 10 business days of the hearing, the Deputy Assistant Secretary for Multifamily Housing or their designee will issue a final ruling on the matter.
+HAGA will present the applicable Multifamily Program Center's case at the hearing. - D. Within 10 business days of the hearing, the Deputy Assistant Secretary for Multifamily Housing or their designee will issue a final ruling on the matter.